三.1.4 . 会友应委任一名独立注册会计师，以汇编、审阅或审计本堂次年的财务报告。为清楚起见，汇编选项只有在满足第五章第5.7条列出的所有条件时才能使用。

 All members are in good standing except:

-a) a member who, in the opinion of the Board, has failed to remain active in the church, meaning that the member has been absent from the normal activities of the church for a period of three (3) months or more and has not communicated an interest in remaining a member of the church; or
+a) a member who, in the opinion of the Board, has failed to remain active in the church, meaning that the member has been absent from the normal activities of the church for a period of six (6) months or more and has not communicated an interest in remaining a member of the church; or

 b) a member who is under discipline.

-4. To become an Active Member of the church, an individual must participate in the church’s application and orientation process.
-In addition, applicants for membership shall:
+2.4.
+To become an Active Member of the church, an individual must participate in the church’s application and orientation process.
+In addition:

-a) be expected to sign a membership covenant that identifies the commitments being made;
+a) applicants for membership are expected to sign a membership covenant that identifies the commitments being made;

 b) have attained the age of eighteen (18) years old;